directus-labs/guest-authoring/directus-job-board-platform/index.md

 export default JobList;
 ```

-The JobList component takes four props:
+The `JobList` component takes four props:

 - `jobs`: An array of job objects to display
 - `onEdit`: A function to handle job editing
 - `onDelete`: A function to handle job deletion
 - `onApply`: A function to handle job applications

-These props allow the component to display jobs and respond to user actions for editing, deleting, and applying to jobs.

-In the `routes/index.tsx` file use **JobList** component to display the job listings with the code:
+In the `routes/index.tsx` file use the `JobList` component to display the job listings:

 ```jsx
 import { createResource, Show } from "solid-js";